-A small tear in the skins that lines the anus.
-An anal fissure occurs when you pass large or hard stool during and bowel movement.
+A small tear in the skin that lines the anus.
+An anal fissure occurs when you pass large or hard stool during a bowel movement.
 Rectal bleeding and pain normally accompany a fissure.

 An abnormal connection between the rectum and the skin’s surface.

 A malignancy from uncontrolled cell growth in the colon or rectum.
 Symptoms of colorectal cancer typically include rectal bleeding, anemia, unexplained weight loss and a change in bowel habits.

 A lack of control over defecation, leading to involuntary loss of bowel contents including flatus, liquid stool elements and mucus, or solid feces.

 A type of inflammatory bowel disease that may affect any part of the gastrointestinal tract from mouth to anus, causing a wide variety of symptoms.
 It primarily causes abdominal pain, diarrhea (which may be bloody if inflammation is severe), vomiting, or weight loss.

 Ulcerative colitis is a form of colitis that includes characteristic ulcers, or open sores.
 The main symptom of active disease is usually constant diarrhea mixed with blood.

 This condition occurs when pouches form in the walls of the colon.
 Many cases can be treated without surgery, however, if a pouch becomes infected the surgical removal of the affected segment of colon may be required.

 A hemorrhoid is an enlarged vein around the anus.
 They can be internal (inside the rectum) or external and typically cause pain, bleeding or itching.
 Hemorrhoids are caused by increased pressure, such as straining when constipated or during pregnancy.
 Hemorrhoids can cause pain, bleeding, clots, and itching.